qunfengdong/DCN/README.md

 ## Quick start

-This suite of analysis include four major parts:
+* This suite of analysis includes four major parts:

 1. Find all the exposed disease pairs;
 2. Find all matched non-exposed disease pairs;